azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 ![SchedulerWebjobs](../Images/12_TSS_Scheduler_Webjobs.PNG)

  **iii) WorkItemProcessorJob:** Read subscription list from queue and scan for security controls.
-Go to resource 'AzSKTSWorkItemProcessor-xxxxx' --> 'Webjobs' Properties --> Verify '0.1.Inventory' is scheduled to run once every day.
+Go to resource 'AzSKTSWorkItemProcessor-xxxxx' --> 'Webjobs' Properties --> Verify '0.3.WorkItemProcessorJob' is scheduled to run for two hours to scan subscriptions.

+**Note:** Jobs are scheduled to run from UTC 00:00 time.
+You can also run the jobs manually by trigger jobs 01, 02 and 03 in sequence (5 mins interval).
+After some interval you will start seeing scan results in storage account and LA workspace.

 [Back to top…](Readme.md#contents)